Climate Action & Sustainability

-Summit County is employing a variety of climate change mitigation strategies to reduce greenhouse gas emissions.
-These strategies address the emissions of both County government and the larger Summit County community.
+Realizing our collective responsibility to address the climate crisis, Summit County is dedicated to employing a variety of climate action and sustainability strategies to lower greenhouse gas emissions and reduce waste.
+These strategies address the emissions and waste of both County government and the larger Summit County community.

 Strategies include building efficiency improvements, renewable electricity generation, transportation electrification and transportation system improvements, among others.

 This summer, HC3 and the Summit Climate Action Collaborative are offering residents and businesses an opportunity for significant discounts on solar panel installations.
 Participants in Solarize Summit can leverage bulk-purchasing power to take advantage of exclusive discounts.
 Discounts increase as the number of participants increases.
 Thanks for your interest, but registration for 2020 Solarize Summit program has closed.

 Learn more about Solarize Summit.